Lwa3000/Portfolio/README.md

 	  3) There is layer country so you can hide/show the 'Valcano layer' or the 'Population layer'.
 	- Tools in the app: folium, pandas

-5) A website blocker that blocks users from accessing certain website between 8am and 4pm.
+5) App3_website_blocker: A website blocker that blocks users from accessing certain website between 8am and 4pm.
 	- Tools in the app: time, datetime, host file

-6) bookstore app: a standalone application that stores book information
+6) App5_BookStore: bookstore app: a standalone application that stores book information
 	- How to run: python3 app5_script1_tkinter_store.py
 	- Features: View books, search book entries, add book entries, update book entries, delete entries.
 	- Tools used: Tkinter, sqlite3
 	- youtube demo:https://youtu.be/dmOcUb9QPUk

+7) App6_webscrapper: An app that scraps century21 property information for Rock Springs, WY
+	- How to run: python3 app6_webscrapper
+	- Features: You can see all the data scrapped in file: Output_allpages.csv
+	- Tools used: Pandas, Requests, BeautifulSoup